7span/laravel-code-generator/docs/src/usage/files.md

-# 📘Usage
+# Usage

-1. Open the Generator UI
+1. Open the Code Generator UI
 - Visit the following route in your browser: /code-generator

-- You should see an interactive UI powered by Livewire.
+## Prefill Fields from SQL Table Query

+This feature allows you to automatically populate model fields by parsing a SQL `CREATE TABLE` query.

+-  🔧 How It Works

+1. Paste a SQL `CREATE TABLE` statement into the provided textarea.
+2. Click the **"Prefill"** button.
+3. It auto-fills:
+   - `model_name`: Converted to singular, PascalCase.
+   - `fieldsData`: Populated with `column_name`, `data_type`, and default values.
+4. Duplicate column names are ignored and reported.
+5. A success message shows how many fields were added.

- 2. Define Model & Fields
+ ## Define Model & Fields

 - Enter the Model Name